-From the many activities and projects organised by the farm, we can mention children pottery session, beekeeping, bike workshop and animal therapy sessions.
+From the many activities and projects organised by the farm, we can mention children pottery sessions, beekeeping, bike workshop and animal therapy sessions.
 We were really impressed learning about all the social enterprises focused on improving the community and local environment.
 There is a local farm shop that we often stop by to pick up local produce and you can even pay for a fruit and veg box to be picked up on a weekly basis.

 The farm is organising separate pottery classes for children and adults.
 Classes run on a drop-in basis, and there is no need to book in advance.
 The instructors will help you design and make your clay objects, and the price includes firing in the kiln.
 Note that with only two pottery wheels available in total you will not be able to spend a whole class using the wheel.
 It can take up to 3 weeks to get your piece fired for collection.
 Check the website for updated timings and prices.